qmk/qmk_firmware/keyboards/phantom/keymaps/iso_uk/readme.md

-# Keymap for a standard winkey ANSI configuration of the Phantom
+# Keymap for a standard winkey ISO-UK configuration of the Phantom

-A basic keymap intended for a Phantom using the standard ANSI layout.
+A basic keymap intended for a Phantom using the standard ISO layout.

 See [keymap.c](keymap.c) for details.